tarakanbg/vatsim_online/README.md

 # Attaching the method to a variable containing a string:
 icao = "LO"
 icao.vatsim_online

+# Attaching the method to a list of ICAOs:
+icao = "LO, LB"
+icao.vatsim_online
 ```

 When parsing the pilot stations for particular airport or area, the library will
 return the pilots that are flying **to or from** the given area or airport,
 not the current enroute stations.
 The discovery algorithm is based on **origin